 As a world record holder, it might seem difficult to criticise Kim’s decision to be vegan, and she’s never had any negativity in training.

 “Everyone is supportive and accepts each other for who they are – one of the reasons I really love Strongwoman!
-Outside of the sport however, I get more people being critical and rude about my choices, wondering if I’m deficient in vitamins or wondering how I can even train strength if I don’t eat meat.
+Outside of the sport however, I get more people being critical and rude about my choices.
+They wonder if I’m deficient in vitamins or how I can even train strength if I don’t eat meat.
 Fortunately for me, the comments I’ve experienced outside of the sport are from people who are not a part of my support team and these comments don’t rattle me at all.”

 Speaking with Kim in 2020 she has already achieved a great deal, although she is also new to the sport.
 She has plans to take things much further.